 How to fix:

-- Problem B: Check the furnace filter, replacing if dirty.
+- Problem B: Check the furnace filter and replace it if dirty.
 If the code remains, the blower motor will need to be professionally assessed for a malfunction.

 - Problem C: this can occur when the furnace is not properly grounded to your electrical panel or when there is a control panel failure.
 A professional service can assess this problem.